-What are the Tonsils?
+What Are the Tonsils?

 The tonsils are paired tissue in the back of the throat and are part of the immune system.
 The function is to help identify and fight infections caused by viruses or bacteria.
 Although they can be beneficial, they can cause problems if they are enlarged or become infected.

-What are the symptoms of Enlarged Tonsils?
+What Are the Symptoms of Enlarged Tonsils?

 When the tonsils are enlarged, they can cause a variety of symptoms.
 Sometimes they cause no problems at all.
 In other cases, they can cause or contribute to snoring and sleep problems.
 Common problems are partial airway obstruction during sleep that results in restless sleep, frequent awakening from sleep or even sleep apnea.
 In some cases, they can also cause trouble swallowing foods due to obstruction.

-How are the Tonsils Evaluated?
+How Are Enlarged Tonsils Evaluated?

 Your doctor or ENT surgeon can visualize the tonsils directly by having your child open his or her mouth widely.
 Sometimes a tongue depressor must be used to see the area fully.
 If the symptoms are unclear, your doctor may recommend a sleep study to better determine how severe sleep problems are.

-What is the Treatment for Enlarged Tonsils?
+What Is the Treatment for Enlarged Tonsils?